Cloudflare provider

-Use provider: cloudflare or provider: cf to run Linux commands through a Cloudflare Worker backed by Cloudflare Containers.
-This is a delegated run provider: the local CLI builds the repo archive, owns local lease claims, renders commands, and streams timing output; the Worker runner creates the container, uploads files, executes commands, and tears the container down.
+Select with provider: cloudflare (alias cf) to run Linux commands inside Cloudflare Containers behind a Cloudflare Worker.
+This is a delegated-run provider: the local CLI builds a repo archive, owns the local lease claim, renders the command, and streams timing output, while the Worker runner creates the container, receives the upload, executes the command, and tears the container down.
+There is no SSH lease.

-Cloudflare Containers run behind container-enabled Durable Objects.
-That makes the provider a good fit for short Linux test jobs and warm repeated commands, but not for SSH-oriented workflows.
+Cloudflare Containers run behind container-enabled Durable Objects, which makes this provider a good fit for short Linux test jobs and warm repeated commands.
+It is not suitable for SSH-oriented or interactive desktop workflows.

 #Requirements

-- Cloudflare Workers Paid account with Durable Objects and Containers enabled.
+- A Cloudflare Workers Paid account with Durable Objects and Containers enabled.

 - Wrangler authenticated for the target account.